Tripadvisor Traveler Rating

 Murex Resorts have removed single use plastics such as plastic bottles and straws from their properties, and recycle other waste such as packaging, paper and food as much as possible.
 The company also provides environmentally-friendly bathrooms products for its guests, has fitted energy efficient appliances and will start to use solar energy in the resorts.

-- Remember to bring some cash - both USD and IDR - as there are no ATM’s on the island.
+- Remember to bring plenty of cash as there are no ATM’s on the island.

 - Although not common, cuscus and tarsiers can be spotted in the forest on Bangka island - ask at the resort if you are interested in doing some exploring.

 - The house reef just off the resort is home to frogfish, pygmy seahorses, blue ribbon eels and nudibranchs amongst others - well worth a dive or three!